 - The User warrants that it has all necessary Intellectual Property Rights to use User Content, and shall indemnify the Company for any infringement the User commits of third-party Intellectual Property Rights by using User Content on Milanote.

-- In order to provide the services afforded by Milanote, where the User Content includes the User’s brand, logo or other intellectual property, it grants the Company a worldwide, revocable license to use the User Content, for the term of this Agreement.
+- Where the User Content includes the User’s brand, logo or other intellectual property, the User grants the Company a worldwide, revocable license to use the User Content to the extent required to provide the services afforded by Milanote for the term of this Agreement.

 - The User acknowledges and agrees that: